 - Add almond oil and essential oils and gently mix by hand.
 If you have sensitive skin, wear gloves during this step.
 Choose essential oils that are calming such as lavender, vetiver, or cedarwood.*

-- Once combined, lightly mist with water and mix.
-Do not add too much water all at once.
+- Once combined, lightly mist with water from the spray bottle and mix.
+Do not add too much water all at once or it will get too soggy – that’s why I recommend using a spray bottle.
 This step will be done several times until mixture gets to a molding consistency.

 - Stop when the mixture holds together.